-NLM Grants Management Staff is responsible for the issuance of grants award including its business and financial management.
+NLM Grants Management Staff is responsible for the issuance of grant awards, post-award business and the financial management of awards.
 Your Grants Management Specialist is listed on your Notice of Grant Award.

 - Welcome Wagon Letter for New Grantees